ocean1/awesome-thesis/readme.md

 <!--te-->

-## Searching and Gathering information
+## Searching and indexing information
 Searching for information can be a daunting task.

 ### Searching techniques